stephaniehicks/learnPython/README.md

-# GitHub Pages Tutorial
+# learnPython Tutorial.

-This is a tutorial about how to create GitHub Pages.
+This is a GitHub repository that I created to learn Python.
+The website can be found at [stephaniehicks.com/learnPython](http://www.stephaniehicks.com/learnPython/).